-Below are links to some documents and videos about land value taxation (LVT).
-Several organizations providing research and/or assistance in evaluating or implementing LVT are linked on the front page.
+Below are links to some documents and videos, old and new, about land value taxation (LVT).
+Several organizations providing research and/or assistance in evaluating or implementing LVT are linked on another page.

 Use-Value Assessment of Rural Land, published by the Lincoln Institute of Land Policy, concludes that preferential assessment of agricultural land, intended to preserve farmland and restrict urban sprawl, has been expensive and not very effective.
 Reforms and alternatives are suggested.